VJigouline/RobotConfigurator/README.md

 # RobotConfigurator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.

-## Angular CLI settings

-The project was generated using routing option and [SCSS](https://sass-lang.com/documentation) option as a style sheet.
+Project options: routing and [SCSS](https://sass-lang.com/documentation) as a style sheet.

 ## Additional modules